Hansmu/udemy-aws/Readme.md

 minimize threat from physical damage.
 Ex. disasters.
 They are still connected with each other with a high bandwidth, ultra-low latency network.

-AWS Consoles are region scoped (except IAM and S3).
+AWS Consoles are region scoped (except IAM, Route 53, Cloudfront, WAF).
 When you perform an action it will be performed in the specific region.

-Choose the closest region to you.
+Choosing an AWS region:
+* **Compliance with data governance and legal requirements**: e.g. data never leaves a region without explicit permission
+* **Proximity** to customers: reduced latency
+* **Available services** within a region: new services and new features aren't available in every region.
+* **Pricing**: pricing varies region to region and is transparent in the service pricing page

 <h2>IAM (Identity and Access Management)</h2>
 This is where the AWS security is.
-* Users
+* Users - physical people
-* Groups
+* Groups - made up of users.
+Users can belong to multiple groups.
 * Roles

 Root account should never be used (and shared).
 Only use it for the very first time to